 Example: Western Union

-If you stack Web Scan, Browser Scan, and Dark Web Scan datasources together, you can return information about IPs with server titles that contain “Western Union” across both the surface web and the dark web.
+If you stack Web Scan, Browser Scan, and Dark Web Scan data sources together, you can return information about IPs with server titles that contain “Western Union” across both the surface web and the dark web.

 datasource = ["browserscan", "webscan", "torscan"] AND htmltitle = "*Western Union*"